gsconner/login-page/README.md

 1. Docker pull the official docker postgres image
 2. Docker image build the go-server and webapp images
-3. Append '<server IP> mylogin' to etc/hosts
+3. Append 'serverIP mylogin' to etc/hosts
 4. Run docker compose up to start the server
 5. To add users, execute '/server adduser' in the go-server container
 6. Fronted webapp is hosted on port 3000